Coronavirus Information for the School of Music

 If you become ill with fever or cough, or shortness of breath, call your medical provider or University Health Services (UHS) immediately at 412-268-2157.
 You should consult with a nurse who will give you instructions to protect you and others before seeking care.
 If you are on campus and experience shortness of breath or difficulty breathing, call campus police at 412-268-2323 immediately to alert them to your medical emergency.

 What are the temporary recital rules?

-- Recitals will be held in Kresge Theater and Alumni Concert Hall only.
+- Recitals will be held in Kresge Theater, Alumni Concert Hall or Mellon Institute Auditorium.

 - The recitalist is entitled to two (2) hours of rehearsal time in the venue leading up to the recital.

-- All individuals participating in the recital must follow safety protocols per university guidelines.
+- All individuals participating in the recital must follow current safety protocols per university guidelines.